Fierce exchanges over Gaza killings

 There have been angry exchanges between Israeli and Palestinian envoys at the UN, as the diplomatic fallout over deadly violence in Gaza gathered pace.

-Some 58 Palestinians were killed when Israeli troops fired on protesters on Monday, with funerals held on Tuesday.
+Some 58 Palestinians were killed when Israeli troops fired amid protests on Monday, with funerals held on Tuesday.

-The Palestinian envoy spoke of a "crime against humanity", while Israel accused the rulers of Gaza, Hamas, of taking their own people hostage.
+The Palestinian envoy spoke of a "crime against humanity", while Israel accused Hamas, who are in control of Gaza, of taking their own people hostage.

-Monday was the culmination of a six-week protest against Israel.
+This week was the culmination of a six-week protest against Israel.

-It was the 70th anniversary of the founding of the state of Israel and also the day the US made the controversial move of its embassy from Tel Aviv to Jerusalem.
+Monday was the 70th anniversary of the founding of the state of Israel and also the day the US made the controversial move of its embassy from Tel Aviv to Jerusalem.

 What have Israel and the Palestinians said?